Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 #### Blazegraph  <a id="blazegraph"></a>

 This step is optional.

+There are two ways to do this: 1) using a second Tomcat, or 2) running Blazegraph "standalone".
+Choose one or the other.

-Instructions are mostly a copy of http://dev.digibess.it/doku.php?id=reloaded:be_blazeg, with a few modifications.
+1) Instructions are mostly a copy of http://dev.digibess.it/doku.php?id=reloaded:be_blazeg, with a few modifications.
 We have to install under a separate Tomcat from Fedora, as Fedora cannot be running when rebuilding the Resource Index (see https://github.com/discoverygarden/trippi-sail/wiki/Repacing-Mulgara-with-Blazegraph).
 This also makes migrating this service to a separate machine easier.

 Install and configure a second Tomcat.
 You should use the latest version of Tomcat 7.
 See "https://tomcat.apache.org/download-70.cgi" and adjust the URL, etc., below.
 ```